 Hospice chaplains help patients and families cope with illness; align care plans with their values; promote a culture of respect and dignity; and tap into their inner strengths and resources.
 They provide individualized support and healing through music, prayer/devotion, rituals/imagery and legacy/life review.
 Support is provided based on an individual’s personal beliefs.
 If desired, hospice chaplains also act as a link to the individual’s church or other faith community.

-In honor of National Pastoral Care Week, we spoke with Hospice of the Red River Valley employee Janna Kontz about the unique role of a hospice chaplain and her experience providing care and support.
+We spoke with Hospice of the Red River Valley employee Janna Kontz about the unique role of a hospice chaplain and her experience providing care and support.

 What is a hospice chaplain?